barrycoder123/AbstractAlgebra/README.md

 # AbstractAlgebra
-Applications of various topics from abstract algebra to computer science.
+Applications of various topics from abstract algebra.
 Topics include groups, rings, fields, and modules.